ignamiranda/plex_debrid_zurg_scripts/README.md

 ## Plex Debrid Installation

 This is for convenience.
 You can run a fully functional set up with just zurg and DMM in the steps above.
-Even with plex_debrid set up, I use DMM a lot.
+Even with plex_debrid set up, I use DMM a lot, especially with the browser extensions.

 Get [Python](https://www.python.org/downloads/), if you don't have it.